 On the official date of the ordinary call, the student must take an exam (called final test) divided into two parts, as many as semesters.
 In each of them, you must answer two practical exercises and various theoretical questions according to the subject's syllabus.
 The final grade of the final test will be the average of both parts, provided that both equals or exceeds four.
-If that qualification is equal or higher than five, the student must additionally take a theoretical-practical laboratory exam on the same day as the exam.
-Once this laboratory test has been passed, 100% of the grade in your ceritificate will correspond to the final test.
+If that qualification is equal or higher than five, that mark corresponds to the 80% of the final mark and the other 20% corresponds to the laboratory sessions.
+If the student has not performed the laboratory sessions (only due to a duly justified cause), the student must additionally take a theoretical-practical laboratory exam.
+Once this laboratory test has been passed, its marks gives the 20% of the final mark (corresponding to the laboratory sessions)